juniorEdris/Uparzon-dev-site/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with REACT Framework.

-## Available Scripts

-In the project directory, you can run:
+NOTICE:

+## All the items are comming from local NODE JS API.

+## TO Check With DemoStore API Please Pull From past PUSH